-Appendix C. Creating a Product Parameter File (PPF) Override
+C.3 Create Product Parameter File (PPF) Override

 This section provides information to help you create a product parameter file (PPF) override.
-The example used in this section shows how to change the shared file system (SFS) file pool where DirMaint files reside.
+The example used in this section is how to change the shared file system (SFS) file pool where DirMaint files reside.
+Refer to the z/VM: VMSES/E Introduction and Reference for more information on PPF overrides.

-Note: Do not modify the product supplied 5VMDIR10 \$PPF or 5VMDIR10 PPF files to change the VMSYS file pool name or any other installation parameters.
-If the 5VMDIR10 \$PPF file is serviced, the existing \$PPF file will be replaced, and any changes to that file will be lost; by creating your own \$PPF override, your updates will be preserved.
-This should be done after the install planning step, do not reissue that step.
+Note: Do not modify the product supplied 5VMDIR40 \$PPF or 5VMDIR40 PPF files to change the VMSYS file pool name or any other installation parameters.
+If the 5VMDIR40 \$PPF file is serviced, the existing \$PPF file will be replaced, and any changes to that file will be lost.
+By creating your own \$PPF override, your updates will be preserved.